 These examples use the LoopyBeliefPropagation function to determine the marginal probability of the disease hepatitis by observing its symptoms.

 Hepatitis is an inflammation of the liver that can be caused by drugs, alcohol, or (most often) a virus.
-These are the most common symptoms of hepatitis:
+Its most common symptoms are:

 - Jaundice (yellowing of the skin and whites of the eyes)